crudh/vim-how/README.md

 # [vim.how](https://vim.how)

-This is a PWA that is a searchable catalogue of vim commands organized by category.
+This is a PWA that is a searchable cataloge of vim commands organized by category.

 I did it as a hobby project to force myself to finally learn vim.
 Hopefully in the future it will be more extensive with examples etc.